chin8205/iptv/README.md

 ## IPTV playlist
 Collection of M3U playlist file for live TV streams officially available in the internet.
-EPG consists of 7 full days of data.
+- EPG consists of 7 full days of data.

-🛈 These streams are tested every 6 hours.
-Broken streams will be automatically updated.
+- Tested every 6 hours.
+- Broken streams will be automatically updated.
 ___
 ### Malaysia IPTV & EPG